 Haima joined the firm after nine years at the SEC’s New York office, which bears responsibility for regulating the largest concentration of SEC-registered financial institutions in the nation.
 While at the SEC, Haima served as lead counsel on a number of prominent enforcement litigations and investigations involving public companies, registered investment advisers, broker-dealers, banks, and individuals in matters arising under the federal securities laws.
 She has also worked closely with foreign securities regulators, numerous U.S. Attorney’s Offices, and FINRA.

 Kristen is a partner in Morrison Foerster’s Global Privacy + Data Security Group.
 For more than 20 years, Kristen’s practice has focused on advising clients on the full spectrum of the most complex privacy and cybersecurity issues, including compliance with U.S. federal and state privacy laws and European data protection laws, contracts, cybersecurity preparedness, and data breach incident response.
+Most recently, Kristen has developed an expertise in privacy issues with the development and use of artificial intelligence, and in the ethical ramifications of the use of AI and other new technologies.
 An early leader in the privacy sphere, Kristen has developed comprehensive knowledge and long-term perspective, cultivated a client base across a broad range of industries, and established herself as one of the top lawyers in her field.

 Deanne Maynard, co-chair of Morrison Foerster’s Appellate and Supreme Court practice, is widely recognized as one of the nation’s leading appellate advocates.
-She has argued 14 cases before the United States Supreme Court and more than 65 cases in appellate courts across the country.
+She has argued 14 cases before the United States Supreme Court and 70 cases in appellate courts across the country.

-In ranking Deanne in Band 1 nationwide, Chambers USA reports that she is described as a “magnificent and top-notch lawyer” who is “wicked smart.”
-Deanne is “extremely thoughtful, even-keeled and has a wonderful presence in the courtroom.”
+In ranking Deanne in Band 1, Chambers USA reports that she is described as a “magnificent and top-notch lawyer” who is “wicked smart.”
+She is “extremely thoughtful, even-keeled and has a wonderful presence in the courtroom.”
 Legal 500 calls Deanne “one of the finest advocates in the Supreme Court bar,” remarking that “if she is on your team, great.
 If she’s on the other side, be ready.”